 First, here is what Pharmaceutical grade fish oil is NOT:

 The term ‘pharmaceutical grade’ has become an unofficial measure of Omega-3 content.

-Regular consumers have started using the word ‘pharmaceutical grade fish oil’.
-But it’s a phrase that has been used by the folks in the fish oil industry for a long time.
+Regular consumers have started using the word ‘pharmaceutical grade fish oil’ in everyday language.
+It is common parlance.
+But it’s a phrase that has been used by the folks in the fish oil industry for about two decades.

 It’s not the bread-n-butter fish oil sold at drug stores